nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 **distribution chart**

-We can asses our scoring results by comparing the distribution of all variants to the distribution of synonymous variants we thought were going to be fine and the distribution of nonsense variants we thought we were going to be terrible.
+We can asses our scoring results by comparing the distribution of all variants to the distribution of synonymous variants, the ones we thought were going to be fine, and the distribution of nonsense variants, the ones we were pretty sure were going to be terrible.

 **variant map**